 Item 8: Emergency Blanket

-This item is almost cut and pasted as it’s in my last post: Budget Bug Out Bag.
+This item is pasted from my last post: Budget Bug Out Bag.
 I particularly really like this product!

 This item is a heavily upgraded version of the typical reflective emergency blanket that seems to be in every kit, not just medical.
 They hardly take up any space or weight.
 The military even issues this type of blanket to their troops.
 It’s to maintain warmth even in the heat of the desert.
 Why?
 With enough loss of blood, these blankets help maintain core body temperature.